cenhao/blog-raw/content/Coding/csharp-in-a-nut-shell-ch-2.md

 Slug: csharp-in-a-nutshell-ch-2
 Date: 2015-06-05 00:17

-###To be honest, I was a little reluctant to use C\# at the begining.
+###To be honest, I was a little reluctant to use C\# at the beginning.

 But work is work after all, I cannot escape it.
-After using it for some time, I found C# to be a very powerful language and decided to learn it thoroughtly.
+After using it for some time, I found C# to be a very powerful language and decided to learn it thoroughly.
 I used to write reading note when I read books.
-And to make to notes more consistent and avoid changing the pattern every now and then, I'm making the commond rules for my notes:
+And to make to notes more consistent and avoid changing the pattern every now and then, I'm making the common rules for my notes:

 - <font color="#DA1D1B">Red</font> means this is important.
 	- Inside <font color="#DA1D1B">red</font> region, <u>underline</u> could be use to stress even higher importance.